 '''

 java.lang.Double.valueOf(String)

 java.lang.String.contains(CharSequence)

+java.lang.Object.checkNotNull(Object)

 org.junit.Assert.assertNotNull(Object)

 com.google.common.base.Preconditions.checkNotNull(Object)

 '''

 @Nullable (see Section 3.2) might seem like a reasonable annotation for the parameter, for two reasons.
 First, null is a legal argument with a well-defined semantics: throw an exception.
 Second, @Nullable describes a possible program execution: it might be possible for null to flow there, if your program has a bug.